ananas-block/tornado-vote/README.md

 configure .env file with path to file with election participants

-register participants in file and retain one token `./cli.js register_testnet`
+register participants in participants.txt file and retain one token `./cli.js register_testnet`

 `./cli.js deposit vote 1 -r <rpc-url>`